 What you write may not be what I read.
 What I read may not be what I understand.
 And what I understand now may not be what I remember later…

-When you capture result of your analysis, how do you ensure achieving a shared understanding of business requirements?
+When you capture the result of your analysis, how do you ensure achieving a shared understanding of business requirements?

-In 2019, my post about taking responsibility for shared understanding of business requirements has received by far the most responses.
+In 2019, my post about taking responsibility for a shared understanding of business requirements has received by far the most responses.

 The community agreed: it is critical to reach a shared understanding, and so frustrating when we struggle with it.
 So, starting a series of posts about different techniques to check for understanding, and make course corrections as needed.
 What are your tried and true tips?